sparkswap/broker/README.md

 - `npm test` will run all tests
 - `npm run coverage` will run tests w/ code coverage

+#### Funding a wallet on SIMNET

+Using the `deposit` command on KCLI, we've created a script `setup/fund-simnet-wallet.sh` that generates BTC for a broker-daemon wallet

+Use the following command to generate $$$: `npm run money`

 ### Authentication between Daemon and LND

 TLS certs and Macaroons are shared through the `/shared` directory located at the root of the `kbd` container.
 The `/shared` volume is created in the lnd-engine and is shared through the broker project through the use of `-p` on the startup commands located in package.json.